This post may contain affiliate links. You can view our affiliate disclosure here.

 However, the two biggest issues with the KIT are:

-- The Full Swing KIT app is not available to Android users.
+- The Full Swing KIT app is not available to Android or PC users.

 - Golf simulation functionality is limited to one piece of software (E6 CONNECT) on iOS only.